daqhris/daqhris.github.io/contact.md

 ## E-Mail
 Only _encrypted e-mails_ are received, read and replied to by `Chris A. Iradukunda`.
 Regular e-mails are either ignored or blocked or considered read-only, like _public advertisements_.
-You are strongly advised to send your electronic message by using his __GPG public key__.
+You are strongly advised to send your electronic message by using his __PGP public key__.
 #### Problems?
-- If you didn't understand a word, click [HERE](https://emailselfdefense.fsf.org/en/) to learn how to send secure messages.
+- If you didn't understand a word, click [HERE](https://emailselfdefense.fsf.org/en/) to learn how to send and receive secure messages.
 - If you feel too lazy to learn, click [HERE](https://keyserver.ubuntu.com/pks/lookup?search=0x9A2B12E5&options=mr&op=index) to view his e-mail address (from an __OpenPGP Keyserver__).
+- If you don't get a reply as fast as you want, wait patiently _or_ say hello on his [Element/Matrix](https://matrix.to/#/@daqhris:matrix.org).

 ## Public Key cryptography
 This is __Chris-Armel__ (@__daqhris__) public key.